MAMBO-Habitat/BRAMBLE/README.md

 **All other instructions and details are available below:**

 Reusable version of Bayesian Relationships in Allometric Models of Biomass with Laplace and Entropy.
-This is a fork of an early work-in-progress.
-Please look back for updates or visit the original project
+This is a fork of a work-in-progress.
+Please look back for updates or visit the original project.

 ## Get started
 Create python environment